f5devcentral/f5-automation-labs/docs/class2/module2/lab1.rst

 Perform the following steps to complete this task:

 #.
-Open the Postman Client on your jumphost by clicking the |image8| icon
+Open the Postman Client on your jumphost by clicking the |postman-icon| icon
 #.
 Click the 'Import' button in the top left of the Postman window
 #.
 Click the 'Import from Link' tab.
 Paste the following URL into the
    text box and click 'Import'